 Be alert and aware of your surroundings

-Expert Tips for Visiting New York for the First Time
+Tips for Solo Female Travelers Visiting New York City

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.